 In nature no other mammal drinks the milk of another species or even drinks milk after a weight gain of around three times their birth weight.
 At the same time it has been found that no other mammalian species suffers from atherosclerosis.

-However, the report fell too short with the recommendation that the daily fat intake of Americans should be 30% instead of 40% on average.
-(Page 40) This was especially evident in its link to colorectal cancer, breast cancer and prostate cancer, not to mention the cardiovascular diseases that the author first discussed.
+However, the report fell too short with the recommendation that the daily fat intake of Americans should be 30 % instead of 40 % on average. (p.
+40) This was especially evident in its link to colorectal cancer, breast cancer and prostate cancer, not to mention the cardiovascular diseases that the author first discussed.

 Unfortunately however, this statement falls short because less fat wouldn’t be the reason for a shorter life in good health.
 It is much more so the type of fat and the excessive amount of animal protein.

 Alternatives to milk and dairy products are different depending on age.
-The author humorously states that in infants, it should be the left and right breast with a healthy mother.
+The author humorously states that in infants, it should be the left and right breast of a healthy mother.

 From about the mid-1960s, milk substitutes have been worked on and now have the composition of breast milk.
 One should choose formulas that do not contain cow's milk ingredients.

-The importance of antibodies is known at least since the 1930s by a study in Chicago with more than 20,000 infants.
+The importance of antibodies is known at least since the 1930s by a study in Chicago with more than 20'000 infants.
 A point though is that antibiotics were not yet know at that time.
-Milk does not have antibiotics anyhow, but actual antibodies.
-(Page 44)
+Milk does not have antibiotics anyhow, but actual antibodies. (p.
+44)